 Please join us for free public lectures and discussions that dive deeper into significant themes from the vast history introduced in Experience Oregon.
 Through these talks, academic and community scholars will offer audiences new ways of understanding the people, places, and events that have shaped Oregon.
 All programs will be recorded and made available on ohs.org and on our YouTube channel.

 About History Pub

-Join us for beer and history, sponsored by the Oregon Historical Society, Holy Names Heritage Center, and McMenamins, in which you'll hear lively local or regional history while you enjoy a frosty pint or two of handcrafted ale.
+Join us for beer and history, sponsored by the Oregon Historical Society and McMenamins, in which you'll hear lively local or regional history while you enjoy a frosty pint or two of handcrafted ale.